When off-the-shelf training won’t do

 The team quickly identified that sharing company-specific knowledge would require the creation of a suite of training modules.

-Cardno uses a leading authoring tool which exports to SCORM (Sharable Content Object Reference Model) files as a solution to its training creation challenge.
+Cardno uses a leading authoring tool that exports to SCORM (Sharable Content Object Reference Model) files as a solution to its training creation challenge.
 However, there were some challenges with the tool.
 Creating training required graphic design skills, instructional design skills and specific software knowledge.
 These were skills that few in the organisation possessed and created a bottleneck in the development of training.
 The team has also worked with third-party providers with great success, but the investment and timeframes of the arrangement could not deliver the large training load Cardno required.

 It quickly became apparent that a simpler, faster and more user-friendly solution was needed to create training.
-Cardno was searching for a solution which was cost-effective and scalable but could also be updated rapidly.
+Cardno was searching for a solution that was cost-effective and scalable but could also be updated rapidly.
 One of the biggest challenges faced when using traditional e-learning authoring tools is that the process of making changes and updates is tedious, requiring system knowledge and involving multiple downloads and uploads of training packages.

 “What it boiled down to was we knew we wanted to do things the Cardno way and we knew that traditional e-learning tools were too limited and too slow to get us there in the timeframes we were working to.”James Hanson – Global Organisational Development Manager – Cardno